nickjohnson13/Plant_FinanceSE/docs/tutorial.rst

     :end-before: # 7 ---

-We then print out the resulting cost values
+We then print out the resulting cost values.

 .. literalinclude:: examples/example.py
     :start-after: # 8 ---
     :end-before: # 8 ---

-The result is
+The result is:

 >>> Offshore plant cost
 >>> coe: 0.1307